stinkyfart69420/FastFlash/README.md

 # FastFlash (formerly FastUSBFlash)
 # Windows Version can be found here: https://github.com/The-Nebula-Developers/ISO-Yeeter (BETA)

+# WARNING: WINDOWS ISOS WILL NOT WORK.

+# Introduction.

 Hey!

 Are you tired of manually downloading your favorite distro thru the boring way of using the web browser, and a bunch of ads pop up?